norabisang/agds_reports_norabisang/README.md

 **Course:** Applied Geodata Science (AGDS)

 **Acknowledgments:** Code derived from Benjamin Stocker and Fabian Bernhard.
+ChatGPT was used for error explanation and debugging as well as ReadMe structure provision.

 ## Project overview
 This repository contains two geospatial workflows developed for the AGDS course: